Invariant densities for dynamical systems with random switching: Proof of Theorem

 By assumption, we have $G\subset L\subset\overline{L(\eta)}$.
 Since $G$ is open, $G \cap L(\eta)\ne \emptyset$.
 So there exist a sequence $\ibf=(i,i_2,\ldots,i_m,j)$ and an interswitching time vector $\tbf=(t_1,\ldots,t_m,t_{m+1})$ such that $\Phi_{{\bf i}}({\bf t}, \eta)\in G$.
 By continuity of $\Phi_{\bf i}$ there is a neighborhood $W$ of $\tbf$ in $\R^{m+1}_+$ such that $\Phi_{{\bf i}}(\sbf, \eta)\in G$ for all $\sbf\in W$.
 Denoting $s=s_1+\ldots+s_{m+1}$ and using the representation of $\Pp^s_{\eta,i}(\cdot|C_{\ibf})$ via exponentially distributed times that we used in the proof of Theorem~\ref{thm:AC-component-1}, we conclude that $\Pp^s_{\eta,i}(G \times \{j\})>0$ for $s$ sufficiently close to $t=t_1+\ldots+t_{m+1}$.
 Therefore, $\Qq_{\eta,i}(G \times \{j\})>0$ contradicting \eqref{eq:Q-0}. \epf

-\bpf[Proof of Theorem~\ref{thm:uniqueness}] Any invariant measure can be written as a convex combination of ergodic invariant measures.
+\bpf[Proof of Theorem~\ref{thm:uniqueness}] As a consequence of Birkhoff's ergodic theorem, any invariant measure can be written as a convex combination of ergodic invariant measures, see, e.g., Theorem~1.7 in~\cite{Hairer:ergodicity-lectures}.
 Therefore, it suffices to show absolute continuity and uniqueness of an ergodic invariant measure.

 Let us begin by deriving absolute continuity.
 If $\mu$ is an ergodic invariant measure that satisfies the assumptions of Theorem~\ref{thm:uniqueness} then, due to Theorem~\ref{thm:absolute-continuity-for-ergodic}, it suffices to show that $L \subset \supp \mu$.
 Let $\xi \in L$, and let $U$ be a neighborhood of $\xi$ in $M$, $j \in S$.
 By Lemma~\ref{lem:positive-measure}, we have $\mu(U \times \{j\})>0$, hence $\xi \in \supp \mu$.